YMMV: The Dead Zone

 - Sarah's breakdown at the end of "Descent"—powered both by Walt being near death and the fact that her chances of coming clean with him and making amends have just plummeted.

-- "Forever Hold Your Peace" has two: Sarah's reaction to Johnny demanding to know if, had she known he'd wake up, she'd have waited for him...and Johnny's vision of her shedding tears over his unconscious form, telling him Walt's asked her to marry him.
+- "Speak Now" has two: Sarah's reaction to Johnny demanding to know if, had she known he'd wake up, she'd have waited for him (her broken-voiced "How can you ask me that?!" is just heart-wrenching)...and Johnny's vision of her shedding tears over his unconscious form, telling him Walt's asked her to marry him.

 - The Woobie: Both Johnny and Sarah easily qualify.
 Johnny suffers a LOT of angst from his visions (especially in the intensely tragic "Playing God")...and from the fact that a random accident kept him from all his dreams of a life Happily Married to Sarah.